-Homeless & Housing, Human Services
+Homeless & Housing,

-DVRP’s goals are to ensure that abused A/PI women have access to culturally and linguistically responsive resources in order to make their own life choices; to raise awareness about the problem of domestic violence; and to unite A/PI communities against domestic violence.
+DVRP’s goals are to ensure that survivors of gender-based violence have access to culturally and linguistically responsive resources in order to make their own life choices; to raise awareness about the problem of domestic violence and sexual assault; and to unite A/PI communities to speak out against gender-based violence.

-Asian and Pacific Islander Communities
+Target demographics: Asian and Pacific Islander Communities

-District of Columbia, Maryland, and Virginia
+Geographic areas served: District of Columbia, Maryland, and Virginia